2023 Most Popular Accounting Master's Degree Schools in the New England Region

 Read full report on Accounting at Fairfield University

 Fitchburg State University ranked #7 on this year’s Most Popular Accounting Master’s Degree Schools in the New England Region list.
-Located in the suburb of Fitchburg, Fitchburg State is a public college with a moderately-sized student population.
+Located in the suburb of Fitchburg, Fitchburg State is a public school with a medium-sized student population.

 About 44% of the students majoring in accounting at the school are women while 56% are male.